eMetaboHUB/Forum-DiseasesChem/README.md

 -   ```pack_size```: the *linking identifier* packed size which will be send to the NCBI server.
 Pack size of 500 or 1000 can really improve computation time, but, there is a limit in the number of *linked identifiers* that can be extracted at the same time.
 If selected *linked identifiers* have a lot of associated, prefer small pack size to be sure to get all the information.
 -   ```query_builder```: a Eutils QueryService used to request to NCBI server
 -   ```max_size```: the maximal number of *linking identifier***-***linked identifiers* associations in a RDF file.
 Formalize a huge amount of association in RDF can be really time and memory consuming.
 Keep also in mind that there will be 3 triples to build in *ressource_endpoint* graph for one in *ressource* graph.
+-	```uri_targeted_ressource```: a list containing the both URI of the targeted ressource used as dbfrom and db.
+If none, just put an empty list

 So as exemple, to get all the literature association of cids contains in the SBML graph: